-1. Approximately 20 trees have been removed from a construction site.
-Once building is complete, there will not be room to plant at least another 20 trees to satisfy the minimum 1:1 ratio.
+1. Once building construction is complete, there will not be room to plant enough trees to satisfy the minimum 1:1 ratio.
 What are the options?

 - a.
 As a priority, plant as many trees in the disturbed area as possible, following the guidelines provided. - b.
 Trees may also be planted outside the leasehold, on Jasper National Park or Municipality of Jasper lands, space permitting and with their permission. - c.
-Douglas fir and deciduous trees (aspen, poplar, birch) are the preferred species for re-planting. - d.
+Native trees, most notably Douglas fir and deciduous trees (aspen, poplar, birch) are the required species for re-planting. - d.
 Depending on the tree species removed from the construction site, you may be asked to plant more trees than those removed.
-This will increase survivability.
+This accounts for projected survivability from planting size to tree maturity.